ghalamif/ArgoCD/README.md

 # How To Install ArgoCD
 ## Requirements
 Installed kubectl command-line tool.
 Have a kubeconfig file (default location is ~/.kube/config).
-CoreDNS.
-Can be enabled for microk8s by microk8s enable dns && microk8s stop && microk8s start
 ### 1. Install Argo CD¶

 ```bash